botkop/akkordeon/README.md

 Calculations inside a layer are performed asynchronously from other layers.
 Thus, a layer does not have to wait for the backward pass in order to perform the forward pass of the next batch.

+Every layer has its own optimizer.
+Thus, the optimization itself runs asynchronously from other layers.
+To alleviate the 'delayed gradient' problem, we use an implementation of the 'Asynchronous Stochastic Gradient Descent with Delay Compensation' optimizer.

+Since